jackgao1540/Algorithms-Misc-Programs/README.md

 # Algorithms and Miscellanous Programs
 Random algorithms and programs I found interesting to make!

-*Run the .exe's instead of running the C++ code in an IDE; It's much faster and easier to use.
+*Run the .exe's instead of running the C++ code in an IDE; it's much faster and easier to use.
 My apologies if that is too obvious.*

 # Current list:
 * Bracket Validator (some Toronto slang involved)